Tesco Logo

 Tesco Logo History

-For more than 100 years of the brand’s existence, the company has changed it many times.
-Each new version updated the previous one, adding new elements conveying the desired retailer’s message.
+For more than 100 years, the brand has changed many times.
+Each new version replaced the previous one, adding new elements that conveyed the desired retailer’s message.
 For example, in the early years, the company was limited to a classic black logo that featured the name “Tesco Stores LTD.” It had a simple font with all capital letters.
 After the rapid development of the brand, management began using typographic logos.
-At the same time, the color scheme changed as well, as, since 1970, red has become the predominant color in the logo.
+At the same time, the color scheme changed, with red becoming the predominant color in the logo since 1970.
 The last variation of Tesco was introduced in 1995; in addition to the classic red name, there are five blue horizontal stripes under each letter.

-If we disregard the original version of the logo, the key color has always been red, which most people associate with the color of strength and passion.
+If we disregard the original logo, the key color has always been red, which most people associate with strength and passion.
 Tesco tried not to use any additional details, making the main accent on minimalism and brevity.
-The author’s main task was to make the logo recognizable not only on the territory of Great Britain but also beyond its borders.
+The author’s main task was to make the logo recognizable not only in Great Britain but also beyond its borders.

 What is Tesco?

-The leader in grocery sales in the U.K., ranked among the world’s top 10 most successful retailers by revenue.
-The company’s assets exceed 80 billion U.S. dollars, and the total number of employees in all stores of the network (they are 2700) is approaching 500 thousand people.
+The leader in U.K. grocery sales is ranked among the world’s top 10 most successful retailers by revenue.
+The company’s assets exceed 80 billion U.S. dollars, and the total number of employees across all network stores (2700) is approaching 500 thousand.

 1932 – 1949